HyakkimaruPY/Hanzi-Reader/README.md

 [🇧🇷 Ler em Português Brasileiro](./LEIAME-PT-BR.md)

+**漢讀 · Hanzi Reader** is a Chinese reading tool made for people who want to read Mandarin texts, books, stories and study materials with useful learning support — without needing to pay a monthly subscription for basic reading features.

+This project was created because I believe simple tools for reading your own books, adding pinyin, checking words, listening to pronunciation and studying Chinese should be accessible.

 ---

-## About

-**漢讀 · Hanzi Reader** is a Chinese reading tool made for learners who want to read Mandarin texts, books, stories and study materials with useful learning support — without needing to pay a monthly subscription for basic reading features.

-This project was created because I believe simple tools for reading your own books, adding Pinyin, checking words, listening to pronunciation, translating selected text and studying Chinese should be accessible.

----

-## Project status
+## Status

 ```text
 Project type: Source-available